 5. Photography in the Studio or the Natural Environment.

-Composition is an important portrait photography technique, that helps to create atmosphere.
+The composition is an important portrait photography technique, that helps to create atmosphere.
 A classic portrait is best taken standing fairly close to the subject.
 This will help to create a strong focus on the face and force other distracting visual material out of the frame.
 The Rule of Thirds divides the frame of the photograph into vertical thirds.
 Even though close-ups create a more focussed image, it is better to leave some space around the head and shoulders of the portrait’s subject, especially forward space, or space that is in front of the subject.
 This forward space casts the subject in a visual perspective that suggests that he/she has an inner self, while empty space behind the subject can create a frightening or uncomfortable feeling.
 Interesting visual effects can also be created by tilting the camera.
 Tilted lines are more flowing and they give a more natural impression than very straight up and down lines.
-Remember that in trying to create atmosphere, straight lines will give a formal, stilted effect, which is the very opposite of what a portrait aims to create.
-The aim of portrait photography is create a natural and life-like study.
+Remember that in trying to create an atmosphere, straight lines will give a formal, stilted effect, which is the very opposite of what a portrait aims to create.
+The aim of portrait photography is to create a natural and life-like study.

-Framing is another portrait photography technique which can add atmosphere to an image.
+Framing is another portrait photography technique that can add atmosphere to an image.
 In portraiture, framing is not the physical frame, but the objects, which may encircle or outline the portrait.
 Doorways and window frames can create excellent natural frames for a portrait.
-If the portrait is taken in studio, the photographer may have created a background scene which frames the image and contributes to the atmosphere of the portrait.
+If the portrait is taken in the studio, the photographer may have created a background scene that frames the image and contributes to the atmosphere of the portrait.
 The important point about framing a portrait is to be sure that the frame contributes some extra information about the subject.
-For instance, does the frame give some information about the subject’s profession, lifestyle or pastime?
+For instance, does the frame give some information about the subject’s profession, lifestyle, or pastime?
 Does it contribute to the atmosphere of the portrait by creating a feeling of curiosity in the viewer, so that they study the portrait more thoroughly?
 If the framing of the portrait is merely decorative, it may not contribute to an overall, coherent atmosphere.

-Technology has made the creation of atmosphere for portraits both simpler and more complex in that there are many pieces of technical equipment which photographers can add to their cameras or use in the development process.
+Technology has made the creation of an atmosphere for portraits both simpler and more complex in that there are many pieces of technical equipment that photographers can add to their cameras or use in the development process.
 Software such as Photoshop can also teach amateur photographers how to develop their own style and photographic preferences.
-Techniques for creating atmosphere such as the use of smoke, lighting from eccentric angles such as underneath, cropping images, overlaying images and many others have not been discussed here.
-The art of creating atmosphere in portraits is wide-ranging, yet the most significant question to ask when making use of techniques which create atmosphere is does this technique add to the atmosphere of this portrait?
+Techniques for creating atmosphere such as the use of smoke, lighting from eccentric angles such as underneath, cropping images, overlaying images, and many others have not been discussed here.
+The art of creating an atmosphere in portraits is wide-ranging, yet the most significant question to ask when making use of techniques that create atmosphere is does this technique add to the atmosphere of this portrait?
 Does it expand the narrative, pique the interest or produce a strong emotional response?
 These are the most desired results of atmospheric portraiture.